chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/11_ENGINEERING CHEMISTRY LAB/bing/Balanced/text/notes_cs_1_11_ENGINEERING CHEMISTRY LAB_bing_Balanced_text_.md

   - It is very complex and expensive to develop and operate, requiring advanced technology and engineering, large-scale facilities, and high capital and operational costs.
   - It is still far from being commercially viable, as no fusion reactor has yet achieved a net energy gain or a sustained fusion reaction, and many technical and scientific challenges remain to be solved.
   - It may still produce some environmental and safety issues, such as neutron radiation, tritium leakage, or activation of materials, which need to be carefully managed and minimized.

-# Engineering Chemistry Lab

-Engineering chemistry lab is a practical course that complements the theoretical concepts of engineering chemistry.
-It aims to develop the skills of conducting experiments, analyzing data, and preparing reports in the field of chemical engineering.
-The course covers some of the following topics:

-- Polymerization and properties of polymers
-- Water analysis and treatment
-- Corrosion and its prevention
-- Fuels and combustion
-- Phase equilibria and phase diagrams
-- Electrochemistry and batteries
-- Spectroscopy and chromatography
-- Nanomaterials and applications

-The course may vary depending on the curriculum and the institution, but generally it involves the following components:

-- Lab manual: A guide that contains the objectives, procedures, observations, calculations, and questions for each experiment.
-- Lab notebook: A record of the experimental work done in the lab, including the date, title, aim, apparatus, procedure, observations, results, discussion, and conclusion of each experiment.
-- Lab report: A formal document that summarizes the experimental work done in the lab, including the introduction, theory, experimental details, results and analysis, discussion, conclusion, and references of each experiment.
-- Lab quiz: A short test that assesses the understanding of the theory and the experimental work done in the lab.
-- Lab viva: A oral examination that evaluates the knowledge and skills of the students in the lab.

-The course requires the students to follow the safety rules and regulations, wear appropriate protective equipment, and handle the chemicals and instruments with care.
-The course also expects the students to work in teams, communicate effectively, and demonstrate ethical and professional behavior.
-The course is graded based on the performance in the lab work, lab reports, lab quizzes, and lab viva.